1031 Exchange Types

 Forward Reverse Exchange Rules

-• In a Forward Reverse Exchange, the EAT takes title to (or parks) the relinquished property.
+• In a forward reverse exchange, the EAT takes title to (or parks) the relinquished property.
 Doing this allows the taxpayer to directly acquire the replacement property.
 Exercise caution before deeding the property to the EAT if there is a loan on the relinquished property.
 This may not be an option if there is a loan on the relinquished property.

-• Forward Reverse exchanges have a 180-day deadline.
+• Forward reverse exchanges have a 180-day deadline.
 The 180-day countdown starts when the EAT takes title to the relinquished property.

 • Within 45 days after taking title of the parked property, the taxpayer must formally identify the replacement property to be acquired.